Audio of School Board Member Abby Freedman asking for a new school to be built in Parkland

 Heron Bay parents wore orange T-shirts with “Heron Bay equals Heron Heights” protested against the preliminary proposals that were submitted that could potentially break up the Heron Bay community.

 “I think it’s important that we currently do not displace currently enrolled children in Heron Heights,” one parent said.

 Freedman submitted six proposals for boundary changes to meet class size requirements to accommodate all the new homes that are being built in the new communities in Parkland.
 One resident told the school board members that many families haven’t had a voice yet to complain about the proposals because many of them haven’t moved in yet.

-The new proposals by Freedman have unbuilt homes that are currently in the boundaries for Heron Heights to attend schools like Deerfield Beach or Park Springs Elementary School.
-Those in middle would attend Deerfield Beach or Forest Glen Middle School and those that are slated to go to Stoneman Douglas would be assigned to either Coral Springs High School or Blanche Ely High School.
+The new proposals have unbuilt homes that are currently in the boundaries for Heron Heights to attend schools like Deerfield Beach or Park Springs Elementary School.
+Those in middle would attend Deerfield Beach or Forest Glen Middle School, and those that are slated to go to Stoneman Douglas would be assigned to either Coral Springs High School or Blanche Ely High School.

 Freedman’s answer to the overcrowding of schools in Parkland?
-Build another school.
+Demand Broward County Public Schools build another school.

 “It is my hope that your passion will be brought the superintendent so that he sees how critical it is that a school be built,” said Freedman.

-With over 25,000 empty seats in Broward County schools, it is very unlikely that a new public school will be built, said one official who did not want to be named.
+With over 25,000 empty seats in Broward County schools, it was very unlikely that a new public school will be built, said one official who did not want to be named.

 But what about a charter school?
 If a public school won’t be built, is Parkland a prime location for a potential Charter school?

 Perhaps if enough parents are angry enough about boundary changes, they will get their school, any school, built faster in their area.